danielvartan/abnt/README.md

 quarto use template danielvartan/tesesusp
 ```

-This will install the extension and create an example `qmd` file and
+This command will install the extension and generate an example `qmd`
-bibiography that you can use as a starting place.
+file and bibliography that you can use as a starting point.

-## Installation for existing document

-You may also use this format with an existing Quarto project or
+You can also use this format with an existing Quarto project or
 document.
-From the quarto project or document directory, run the
+To do so, navigate to the Quarto project or document directory
-following command to install this format:
+and run the following command:

 ``` bash
 quarto add danielvartan/tesesusp